Click

 height of a boat's gunwale measured inside the cockpit.

-distance from the water to the lowest point of a boat where water
+distance from the water to the lowest point of a boat where water could come aboard.

 provision of food and quarters for volunteer crews on ocean races.